 On Holy Thursday in the Medieval town of Verges, Spain, the traditional "dansa de la mort" or "death dance" is performed.
 To reenact scenes from The Passion, everyone dresses in skeleton costumes and parades through the streets.
 The procession ends with frightening skeletons carrying boxes of ashes.
 The macabre dance begins at midnight and continues for three hours into the early morning.

-You might have heard of the Easter bunny, who delivers Easter eggs to children, but in Australia you are more likely to hear about the Easter bilby!
+You might have heard of the Easter bunny, who delivers chocolate eggs to children on the night of Easter Saturday, but in Australia you are more likely to hear about the Easter bilby!
 Bilbys are indigenous to Australia, unlike rabbits, which were brought over from Europe with the first fleet and are considered a pest.
 The Easter bilby is part of a campaign to protect Australia’s natural environment, and many chocolate manufacturers donate the proceeds from chocolate bilby sales at Easter to environmental charities.

 Easter is such a popular time for Norwegians to read crime novels that publishers actually come out with special "Easter Thrillers", or "Paaskekrimmen" in Norwegian.
 The tradition is said to have started in 1923 when a book publisher promoted its new crime novel on the front pages of newspapers.
 The ads resembled news so much that people didn't know it was a publicity stunt!